Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-dashboard.md

 <br />

 All input fields are required.
 First, enter the widget title and select the widget type.There are two widget types, **D2C, C2D**. <br />
-**D2C** type is an abbreviation of Device to Control and is a widget used to visualize the data sent from the device.
+**D2C** type is an abbreviation of **Device to Control** and is a widget used to visualize the data sent from the device.
 Typical examples include line and bar charts.
-**C2D** is an abbreviation of Control to Device, which is a widget type that sends commands to the device.
+**C2D** is an abbreviation of **Control to Device**, which is a widget type that sends commands to the device.
 You can send MQTT messages or send ON/OFF messages.

 In this tutorial, the D2C type is selected to create a line chart.
 Click the **Browse** button to select a library of widgets from among D2C type widgets.